bmklei8p/Fomore/journals/alper_ademoglu.md

 - Decided on using Yelp Fusion API to get information on events, restaurants and points of interest.
 - Tested code to get information on Yelp Events API.
 - Worked on End Points documentation.
 Added end points.

+## TO - DOs
+- handle no events for city search (ie. baltimore events show no results)